Don’t Do it Yourself – Why Homemade Sunscreen Doesn’t Work

 The other ingredients play a vital role in the effectiveness and longevity of the formula and you’ve just got no assurance with a homemade sunscreen that it’ll even last over any amount of time.
 A favourite skin care enthusiast and cosmetic chemist of mine Michelle of Lab Muffin has produced a youtube video covering this topic from a cosmetic chemist’s perspective.
 She knows a lot more than me about formulation, so you should definitely go check it out!

-But by far my favourite nugget of wisdom was from this commenter who suggests that “moving around means you get less sun exposure”.
+But, on a lighter note, by far my favourite nugget of wisdom was from this commenter who suggests that “moving around means you get less sun exposure”.
 Misinformation is everywhere.